ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-05-27-hard-road-to-mehamn.md

 In turn, friends from the area help at the camping, building and remodeling things, cooking and serving, and taking care of customers.
-A couple of younger staff will be around this summer, but here in the quiet season it's often a friend or even a friend's mother behind the counter, doing her best to help the helpless American cycle tourists.
+A couple of younger staff will be around this summer, but here in the quiet season they're very shorthanded, and it's often a friend or even a friend's mother behind the counter doing her best to help the helpless American cycle tourists.
 It's inspiring to see someone from the big city making life work in a (very, very) small town, for the people and the place and the quality of life they lead there.

+## Old friends
+- the fancy bathroom: even nicer the second time

+## New Friends

+- A fox!
+So red and so shaggy and way too quick for a photo.
+- A mysterious disappearing caribou?
+All dressed in brown, with lovely white stockings on.